abhisheknaik96/abhisheknaik96.github.io/index.md

 ## [Recent News](#news)

+- (Jun 2022) Started an internship at Google Brain
 - (Apr 2022) Passed my PhD candidacy exam!
 - (Mar 2022) Paper accepted at RLDM 2022
 - (Dec 2021) Presented a lecture on 'The Essentials of RL' at the 3rd Nepal AI Winter School